-(In preparation) Commission Regulation amending Regulation (EU) 2017/2400 as regards the determination of the CO2 emissions and fuel consumption of medium and heavy lorries and heavy buses and the introduction of electric vehicles and other new technologies
+(Draft) Commission Regulation amending Regulation (EU) 2017/2400 as regards the determination of the CO2 emissions and fuel consumption of medium and heavy lorries and heavy buses and to introduce electric vehicles and other new technologies

 (3) Regulation (EU) 2017/2400 determines CO2 emissions and fuel consumption of heavy lorries.
-However, in order to cover more relevant vehicles in the calculation of CO2 emissions, it is also necessary to determine CO2 emissions and fuel consumption of other heavy duty vehicles, namely medium lorries and heavy buses.
+However, in order to provide a better view on CO2 emissions, CO2 emissions of more vehicles need to be calculated.
+It is therefore necessary to determine CO2 emissions and fuel consumption of other heavy duty vehicles, namely medium lorries and heavy buses.

-(4) To appropriately cover the later technologies, it is necessary to specify additional requirements for new technologies such as hybrid and fully electric vehicles, dual-fuel vehicles, waste heat recovery and advanced driver assistance systems.
+(4) To appropriately cover future technologies, it is necessary to specify additional requirements for new technologies such as hybrid and pure electric vehicles, dual-fuel vehicles, waste heat recovery and advanced driver assistance systems.

-(7) In order to enable Member States and national authorities as well as economic operators to prepare for the application of the new rules introduced by this Regulation, a date of application falling after the date of entry into force should be set.
+(7) In order to provide Member States, national authorities and economic operators with sufficient time to prepare for the application of the rules introduced by this Regulation, the date of application of this Regulation should be deferred.

-(8) Manufacturers need to have the possibility to apply for a licence to operate the simulation tool and to receive a certification for components according to the new rules before this Regulation becomes generally applicable.
+(8) As certain manufacturers may prefer to meet the requirements set out in this Regulation before its date of application, they should have the possibility to obtain a licence to operate the simulation tool and receive a certification for components in accordance with the rules introduced by this Regulation before its date of application.

-(9) The measures provided for in this Regulation are in accordance with the opinion of the Technical Committee – Motor Vehicles.
+(10) The measures provided for in this Regulation are in accordance with the opinion of the Technical Committee – Motor Vehicles